GWSci/SWAc/input_files_v2_yml/README.rst

 swacmod
 =======

-This directory includes YAML and CSV input files that specify parameters and timeseries for the model.
+This directory includes YAML input files that specify parameters and timeseries for the model.